-NOTE: The 2020-21 Drill Schedule is continually updated, as drills take place daily.
+The Drill Schedule is continually updated as drills take place throughout the school year.

 What is ALICE?